justinseth01/ECN-Automator/README.md

 For companies that want to still use the dated "ECN" (Engineering Change Notice) documentation system, this program helps significantly reduce engineering documentation time from 10 minutes to ~1 minute.

-Specifically, this program has been designed to do the following:
+Specifically, this program has been designed to do the following:<br>
-&emsp;-&emsp;Obtain user's ECN information through a UI &emsp;-&emsp;Read, write, and analyze excel sheets based on given inputted information &emsp;&emsp;from the user.
+&emsp;-&emsp;Obtain user's ECN information through a UI<br>
+&emsp;-&emsp;Read, write, and analyze excel sheets based on given inputted information<br>
+&emsp;&emsp;from the user.<br>
-&emsp;-&emsp;Complete preformatted word documents with the engineering documentation &emsp;&emsp;information entered by the user.
+&emsp;-&emsp;Complete preformatted word documents with the engineering documentation<br>
+&emsp;&emsp;information entered by the user.<br>
-&emsp;-&emsp;Send automated emails to respective personnel with newly created documentation
+&emsp;-&emsp;Send automated emails to respective personnel with newly created documentation<br>

 All of these tasks originally needed to be done manually, and was a rather tedious task due to its simplicity and how often it needed to be done.